-PROPOSED - Parklet Eatlet A structure is proposed to be developed on City Birraz Ristobar - land adjacent the adjoining business.
+PROPOSED - Parklet Eatlet A structure is proposed to be developed on City Birraz Ristobar - raikiet Latiet land adjacent the adjoining business.
 This structure 406 Oxford Street proposes to be an outdoor eating area during business hours and small public park outside of business hours.
 The structure is proposed to have new paving as the base and to be built from solid materials such as low height brick walls.
-This design is considered to meet the design objectives and requirements of an eatlet as the walls have a limited height and do not exceed 0.9m in height as per D4.3.4.
+This design is considered to meet the design objectives and requirements of an eatlet as the walls have a limited height and do not exceed 0.9m in height as per D4.3.4. in noight do por D4.0.4.
 Under the draft policy, this structure is classified as an eatlet with new paving.